 - Correct a wording error transposing transparent inputs and transparent outputs in §4.11 'Balance (Sprout)' on p.
-37. - Minor wording clarifications. - Reference [ZIP-251], [ZIP-207], and [ZIP-214] for the NU4 upgrade.
+37. - Minor wording clarifications.

-- The implementation of Sprout Ed25519 signature verification in zcashd differed from what was specified in §5.4.5 'JoinSplit Signature' on p.
-60. The specification has been changed to match the implementation. - · Add consensus rules for Heartwood. - Remove "pvc" Makefile targets. - Make the Heartwood specification the default. - Add macros and Makefile support for building the NU4 specification.
+- The implementation of Sprout Ed25519 signature validation in zcashd differed from what was specified in §5.4.5 'Ed25519' on p.
+61. The specification has been changed to match the implementation. - Add consensus rules for Heartwood. - Remove "pvc" Makefile targets. - Make the Heartwood specification the default. - Add macros and Makefile support for building the Canopy specification.